Asset Tracking, Counting, Analyzing, Monitoring:

 Companies all over the world run their operations on Xerafy RFID to track, count, analyze, and monitor their assets.

-Xerafy's passive UHF tagging solutions and deep industry and application experience give businesses the visibility and data they need to perform better, from their largest equipment to their tiniest tools.
+Xerafy's passive UHF tagging and sensing solutions, and deep industry and application experience give businesses the visibility and data they need to perform better, from their largest equipment to their tiniest tools.

 INDUSTRIAL RFID SYSTEMS

 At Xerafy, we believe in the Industrial Internet of Things.

 Our mission: To push the technological boundaries and solve the operational issues holding back Industry 4.0.